TekWizely/my-alternatives/README.md

 Below is the list of commands that are implemented as pass-through to the related update-alternatives command:

-| My-Alternatives Command | Udpate-Alternatives Command
+| My-Alternatives Command | Update-Alternatives Command
 |-------------------------|----------------------------
 | `select`, `config`      | `--config`
 | `select-all`, `--config-all` | `--all`